 21st Century Learning encompasses a broad set of knowledge and skills critically important to enable flexibility and adaptability.
 It turns the focus on mastering skills such as analytic reasoning, complex problem solving, and teamwork.
 Instead of concentrating on the three Rs (reading, writing, and arithmetic), the emphasis is now on teaching the four Cs: critical thinking, communication, collaboration, and creativity.

-The Four Cs of 21st Century Learning
+The Four Cs: Pillars of 21st Century Learning

 Critical Thinking